Funding opportunity

 Funding available

-There will be £22 million core level of funding provided by us.
 You are expected to request the funding required to achieve the objectives and outcomes you have proposed, for example:

-• salaries of core team including your time to lead the centre and co-investigators to provide the required interdisciplinary inclusive approach, the thought leadership team, post-doctoral research assistants, management team and staff
+• salaries of core team including your time to lead the centre and co-investigators to provide the required interdisciplinary inclusive approach, the thought leadership team, postdoctoral research assistants, management team and staff

 • resources for integrating lessons learned and horizon scanning (workshops etc)